Collecting your recycling

 - Other glass items such as drinking glasses, windows, vases, cookware (Pyrex/Visionware)

 - Batteries (by law any shop that sells batteries has to take back old household batteries for recycling)

 - Electrical items such as toasters, hairdryers, DVD players etc. Please use our separate weekly collection for recycling smaller electrical items

-- Garden waste - this cannot go in either the green or grey lidded bin.
-We can recycle this through our Garden Waste Service or you can take it to one of the County Council's Household Waste Recycling Centres.
+- Garden waste - this cannot go in either the recycling or refuse bin.
+We can recycle this through our Garden Waste Service or you can take it to one of the Household Waste Recycling Centres.

 If you live in a household where there is no-one physically able to take your refuse or recycling to the curtilage of your property for collection, you can register for an assisted collection.
 This means that your refuse, recycling and food waste do not have to be taken to the boundary of your property with the public highway.
 Instead they can be placed at an agreed location such as by the front door or to the side of your house.